 There are a few restrictions to be aware of when using Microsoft identity platform.

 When you build applications that integrate with the Microsoft identity platform, you need to decide whether the Microsoft identity platform endpoint and authentication protocols meet your needs.
 The v1.0 endpoint and platform is still fully supported and, in some respects, is more feature rich than Microsoft identity platform.
 However, Microsoft identity platform introduces significant benefits for developers.

 Here's a simplified recommendation for developers now:

 - If you want or need to support personal Microsoft accounts in your application, or you're writing a new application, use Microsoft identity platform.
 But before you do, make sure you understand the limitations discussed in this article.

 - If you're migrating or updating an application that relies on SAML, you can't use Microsoft identity platform.
 Instead, refer to the Azure AD v1.0 guide.

 The Microsoft identity platform endpoint will evolve to eliminate the restrictions listed here, so that you'll only ever need to use the Microsoft identity platform endpoint.
 In the meantime, use this article to determine whether the Microsoft identity platform endpoint is right for you.
 We'll continue to update this article to reflect the current state of the Microsoft identity platform endpoint.
 Check back to reevaluate your requirements against Microsoft identity platform capabilities.

 Restrictions on app registrations

 For each app that you want to integrate with the Microsoft identity platform endpoint, you can create an app registration in the new App registrations experience in the Azure portal.
-Existing Microsoft account apps are not compatible with the preview portal, but all Azure AD apps are, regardless of where or when they were registered.
+Existing Microsoft account apps aren't compatible with the portal, but all Azure AD apps are, regardless of where or when they were registered.